Nobel Prize in Medicine awarded to scientists whose work enabled mRNA Covid vaccines

 Karikó, a Hungarian, is a professor at Sagan’s University in Hungary and an adjunct professor at the University of Pennsylvania.
 She was also a senior vice president at BioNTech RNA Pharmaceuticals until 2022.
 Weissman, from the United States, is a professor of vaccine research at the University of Pennsylvania’s Perelman School of Medicine.

-Their contributions to RNA biology that enabled the development of mRNA vaccines has already won a slew of major medicine prizes.
-The award winners are selected by the Nobel Assembly of Sweden’s Karolinska Institute medical university and receive about Rs 8.3 crore.
+Their contributions to RNA biology that enabled the development of mRNA vaccines have already won a slew of major medicine prizes.

+Monday’s award winners are selected by the Nobel Assembly of Sweden’s Karolinska Institute medical university and receive about Rs 8.3 crore.

 “Through their groundbreaking findings, which have fundamentally changed our understanding of how mRNA interacts with our immune system, the laureates contributed to the unprecedented rate of vaccine development during one of the greatest threats to human health in modern times,” the jury said.